Jaleel-VS/Jaleel-VS/README.md

 - 🌱 I’m currently learning Python, R, SQL and C++
 - 👯 I’m looking to practice a little everyday with my focus being on the Python language and Algorithms and Data Structures in C++
-- 🥅 January goals: Work on a Django + SQL web app for storing Spanish phrases and practicing using spaced-repetition
+- 🥅 Quarter 1 goals: Spaced repition flash card web app and Dictation web/android
 - ⚡ Fun fact: I love learning languages.
 I've taught myself Spanish and I'm currently learning German and Zulu